Tofukuji Temple 東福寺

 Tofukuji has four gardens, all built in the 1930s.
 Each faces a different direction and is unique in its own way, made up of different combinations of gravel, stone, moss, and trees.

 The northern garden is notable for its neat checkerboard pattern made up of alternating stones and square patches of moss.
 A deck behind the gardens offers a view of the Tsuten-kyo or Bridge to Heaven.

-Tofukuji holds Zen meditation sessions in Japanese about four times a month for beginners.
+Tofukuji holds Zen meditation sessions in Japanese about four times a month.
 Find out more at the temple; you'll probably need a Japanese speaker to help you inquire.